Celerium/Celerium.Auvik/docs/site/internal/Invoke-AuvikRequest.md

 ```

 ## DESCRIPTION
-The Invoke-AuvikRequest cmdlet invokes an API request to Auvik API.
+The Invoke-AuvikRequest cmdlet invokes an API request to Auvik API

 This is an internal function that is used by all public functions